Trenoith History, Family Crest & Coats of Arms

 Cornwall, one of the original six "Celtic nations" is the homeland to the surname Trenoith.
 A revival of the Cornish language which began in the 9th century AD has begun.
 No doubt this was the language spoken by distant forebears of the Trenoith family.
 Though surnames became common during medieval times, English people were formerly known only by a single name.
 The way in which hereditary surnames were adopted in medieval England is fascinating.
 Many Cornish surnames appear to be topographic surnames, which were given to people who resided near physical features such as hills, streams, churches, or types of trees, many are actually habitation surnames.
 The name Trenoith is a local type of surname and the Trenoith family lived in Cornwall at the manor of Trenowth in Crantock.
 However, another source claims the family came from the manor and barton of Trenwith, in the parish of St. Ives, Cornwall.

 Early Origins of the Trenoith family

 The surname Trenoith was first found in Cornwall where they held a family seat as Lords of the Manor of Trenowth in Crantock.
-They are described as a very ancient and powerful family of Cornwall and the first on record is a junior branch of the powerful Trenowths of Trenowth, John Trenowth of Cornewe and Tillond, whose daughters and co-heiresses married into the Sprys of Cornwall
+They are described as a very ancient and powerful family of Cornwall and the first on record is a junior branch of the powerful Trenowths of Trenowth, John Trenowth of Cornewe and Tillond, whose daughters and co-heiresses married into the Sprys of Cornwall.

 "The original name of this family was Baillie.
 Thomas Baillie, the first ancestor, was living temp.
 Edward III.
 His son, Henry Baillie, obtaining from the Duchy of Cornwall, a grant of the manor and barton of Trenwith, near St. Ives, began to write himself De Trenwith."

 Early History of the Trenoith family

 This web page shows only a small excerpt of our Trenoith research.
 Another 125 words (9 lines of text) covering the years 1280 and 1560 are included under the topic Early Trenoith History in all our PDF Extended History products and printed products wherever possible.

 Trenoith Spelling Variations

 Cornish surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The official court languages, which were Latin and French, were also influential on the spelling of a surname.
 Since the spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England, which accelerated and accentuated the alterations to the spelling of various surnames.
 Lastly, spelling variations often resulted from the linguistic differences between the people of Cornwall and the rest of England.
 The Cornish spoke a unique Brythonic Celtic language which was first recorded in written documents during the 10th century.
 However, they became increasingly Anglicized, and Cornish became extinct as a spoken language in 1777, although it has been revived by Cornish patriots in the modern era.
 The name has been spelled Trenowth, Trenowith, Trenoth, Trenoith and others.

 Early Notables of the Trenoith family (pre 1700)

 More information is included under the topic Early Trenoith Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Trenoith family

 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Trenoith or a variant listed above: William Trenoth who landed in North America in 1713.

-- ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
+- ^ Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.